himsr-lab/CU-CellSeg/README.md

 The documentation of our macros is located in the corresponding source code: You can view the source code on GitHub by following the links to the macros.

 ### Software requirements
-* The CU-CellSeg macro requires a recent version of the [Fiji](https://fiji.sc/) image processing package.
+CU-CellSeg requires a recent version of the [Fiji](https://fiji.sc/) image processing package:
 * ImageJ2 app (>= 1.53e)
-  * Bio-Formats plugin (>= 6.6.0)
+* Bio-Formats plugin (>= 6.4.0)
-  * Trainable Weka Segmentation plugin (>= 3.2.34)
+* Trainable Weka Segmentation plugin (>= 3.2.24)
+Any multi-channel image that can be imported with the Bio-Formats plugin can be processed by CU-CellSeg.
+However, you might have to adjust the [`suffixes`](https://github.com/christianrickert/CU-CellSeg/blob/1469060902e4277354b93b9649c065e6e55826b2/CU-CellSeg.ijm#L69) variable to select the file extensions for your specific instrument.
+In addition, if the metadata extraction and therefore slice labeling fails, you will have to refer to your channels explicitly by slice number, e.g. `"1", "14"` instead of by refering to any matching channel by name, e.g. `"beta-tubulin", "dsDNA"`.

 ### Example files
 The [example folder](https://github.com/christianrickert/CU-CellSeg/tree/main/example) contains a single [MIBIscope™ image](https://github.com/christianrickert/CU-CellSeg/blob/main/example/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil.tiff?raw=true) (800x800 px) and two corresponding pixel-classifier models - trained with dsDNA ([nu.model](https://github.com/christianrickert/CU-CellSeg/blob/main/example/nu.model?raw=true)) and beta-tubulin ([ce.model](https://github.com/christianrickert/CU-CellSeg/blob/main/example/ce.model?raw=true)), respectively.
-Running CU-CellSeg with with the default [userThresholds](https://github.com/christianrickert/CU-CellSeg/blob/639e2b154d8455282ee769e337859a0713fe247f/CU-CellSeg.ijm#L75) and with the [cellMatrixChannels](https://github.com/christianrickert/CU-CellSeg/blob/639e2b154d8455282ee769e337859a0713fe247f/CU-CellSeg.ijm#L78) variable set to `newArray("beta-tubulin")`, should yield results identical to the data in the [results subfolder](https://github.com/christianrickert/CU-CellSeg/tree/main/example/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil).
+Running CU-CellSeg with with the default [`userThresholds`](https://github.com/christianrickert/CU-CellSeg/blob/639e2b154d8455282ee769e337859a0713fe247f/CU-CellSeg.ijm#L75) and with the [`cellMatrixChannels`](https://github.com/christianrickert/CU-CellSeg/blob/639e2b154d8455282ee769e337859a0713fe247f/CU-CellSeg.ijm#L78) variable set to `newArray("beta-tubulin")`, should yield results identical to the data in the [results subfolder](https://github.com/christianrickert/CU-CellSeg/tree/main/example/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil).
 However, the measurements table (400 MiB) has been compressed with 7-zip before uploading.
 CU-CellSeg produces distinct result files for every multi-channel image in the batch:
 * `*.csv` - [measurements table](https://github.com/christianrickert/CU-CellSeg/blob/main/example/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil.7z?raw=true)
 * `*.tif` - [overview image](https://github.com/christianrickert/CU-CellSeg/blob/main/example/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil/20200109_3232_Run-16_FOV1_Final_3232_Top_R3C1_Tonsil.tif?raw=true)